ajays97/lambda-express-typescript-boilerplate/README.md

+## Why am I not using serverless framework?

+I don't need configuring my endpoints and all other awesome features that serverless offers since this is a proxy API, the reason we are using express is to create a proxy so that routes and other stuff are all defined and configured as part of the express application.
+Claudia is just about sufficient to get it done.

 # Running Express apps in AWS Lambda

 This is a simple example that shows how to deploy an existing [Express](http://expressjs.com/) application, with minimal changes, to AWS Lambda.